RasaHQ/workshop-rasax/README.md

 # AI assistant with Rasa and Rasa X

-This repository contains the files needed to create a simple AI assistant with open source Rasa tools.
+This repository contains the files needed to create an AI assistant with open source Rasa tools.

 ## Requirements